 Exit at junction 15A and follow the A43 to Oxford.
 After passing the A5 junction you’ll see brown signs leading you to the circuit car parks.

 Exit junction 10 and follow the A43 towards Northampton.
 Soon after passing Brackley look out for the brown signs directing you to the circuit car parks.

 Parking at Silverstone

-An alternative to the official parking areas is the independent Wittlebury car park near Copse / Becketts.
-Tickets for this car park can also be purchased for single days or for the weekend and can be reserved in advance.
+An alternative to the official parking areas is the independent Wittlebury car park near the Copse / Becketts section of the track.
+Tickets for this car park can also be purchased for single days or for the weekend and can be reserved in advance at BookF1.